 NOVELS BY W.D.
 FROLICK

-NYPD Homicide Detective Buck Woods returns to New York City after what was supposed have been a restful and stress-free six-month sabbatical in his hometown of Orono, Maine.
-The time off turned out to be the exact opposite of what Woods had expected.
+NYPD Homicide Detective Buck Woods returns to New York City from a six-month sabbatical.
+The time at his cabin on Pushaw Lake near his home town of Orono, Maine, was supposed to be a relaxing and stress-free vacation.
+It turned out to be the exact opposite of what Woods had envisioned.

-When he arrives back in New York, Woods is teamed up with a "rookie" partner.
-Detective Kristie Karlsson is an intelligent, sexy, drop-dead gorgeous woman in her late thirties.
+On his first day back at the 52nd Precinct Buck is teamed up with a rookie partner, Kristie Karlsson, a beautiful woman in her late thirties.
 The two detectives are immediately attracted to one another, and sparks begin to fly.

 Beta-reader Janet Barradas says: "New York City Murders is a gripping page-turning thriller filled with murder, mystery, suspense, intrigue, and an unexpected ending.
 I envision the novel being made into a movie and becoming a New York Times bestseller."

 Beta-reader Norm Ryan says: "I started to read New York City Murders mid-afternoon and couldn't put it down until the last page was finished, after one a.m. the next morning.
 W.D.
 Frolick's best novel to date!"

 Beta-reader Peggy McGrady said: Great story and a great ending.
 You are now committed to another Buck and Kristie novel.
 Their story needs to continue.

 THE PRESSURE IS MOUNTING AND THE CLOCK IS TICKING!

 Dectective Mike McMahon and his partner, Detective Sergeant Rose Goodwin, have been assigned the task of catching a vicious serial killer who is terrorizing the Nashville music community.

 The two detectives and the Metropolitan Nashville Police Department(MNPD) are under unrelenting pressure and criticism from Jeff Stone, Investigative Reporter, of the Nashville Star Daily newspaper.